 No one cares how much you know, until they know how much you care…

-With me, psychotherapy offers an opportunity for clients to speak openly and authentically about challenges which are preventing them from living the life they desire.
-I strive to validate my clients.
-I consistently listen and seek confirmation by summarizing client stories.
-Primarily, my goal is to understand the clients worldview through the lenses of their experiences.
+With us, psychotherapy offers an opportunity for clients to speak openly and authentically about challenges which are preventing them from living the life they desire.
+We strive to validate my clients.
+We consistently listen and seek confirmation by summarizing client stories.
+Primarily, our goal is to understand the clients worldview through the lenses of their experiences.

-My interventions are eclectic.
-I actively seek complex patterns and themes in the lives of my clients (many of which my clients are oblivious to) which contradict with my clients stated goals.
+Our interventions are eclectic.
+We actively seek complex patterns and themes in the lives of my clients (many of which our clients are oblivious to) which contradict with our clients stated goals.

-Validation is one of my primary tools in therapy, as no one knows your story better than you.
-Therefore, I implement a variety of techniques such as paraphrasing, active listening, and summarization, which provide me with opportunities to frequently check in with my clients to be sure that I understand their stories from their perspective.
+Validation is one of our primary tools in therapy, as no one knows your story better than you.
+Therefore, we implement a variety of techniques such as paraphrasing, active listening, motivational interviewing, and summarization, which provide me with opportunities to frequently check in with my clients to be sure that I understand their stories from their perspective.

-I use my own experiences, only as it relates to providing additional opportunities to connect and relate to my clients.
+We use our own experiences, only as it relates to providing additional opportunities to connect and relate to my clients.

 Because many of my clients often have patterns of unhealthy relationships with significant others and family members, it is often very useful to employ dialectical behavioral techniques which were created to assist clients with understanding how to exist in a world that is not black-and-white.
 By residing in the gray areas, clients are more likely to reduce feelings of anxiety and depression that interfere with happiness.

-A summary of the skills that I teach are as follows:
+A summary of the skills that we teach are as follows: